hzamani/socket.io-auth/README.md

 // setup and authentication method auth = function(data, done) {
-  // check for valid cridental data if (data.token == 'test') {
+  // check for valid credential data if (data.token == 'test') {
     done();
   } else {
-    done(new Error('bad cridentials')) // or any error message
+    done(new Error('bad credentials')) // or any error message
   }
 };

 require('socket.io-auth')(io, auth, function(socket){
-  // use socket as before to impeliment other signals socket.on('ping', function(data){
+  // use socket as before to impediment other signals socket.on('ping', function(data){
     socket.emit('pong', data);
   });